takenet/tangram-flows-provisioning/README.md

 NAME_OF_VARIABLE=VALUE_OF_VARIABLE
 ```

+The configuration filename is **tangram.properties** and is located along with the scripts.
 Fill those variables with the proper values.
 Some of those variables are provided by Takenet and others don't, but all of them have comments on top explaining the meaning of each one.

 ### Execute the flow sample script